Goldman Sachs Group Analysts Give Commerzbank (ETR:CBK) a €7.00 Price Target

-Goldman Sachs Group set a €7.00 ($8.14) target price on Commerzbank (ETR:CBK) in a research report released on Tuesday, Borsen Zeitung reports.
+Goldman Sachs Group set a €7.00 ($8.14) target price on Commerzbank (ETR:CBK) in a report issued on Tuesday morning, Borsen Zeitung reports.
 The firm currently has a neutral rating on the financial services provider’s stock.

 Commerzbank Aktiengesellschaft provides banking and capital market services to private and small business customers, corporate clients, multinationals, financial service providers, and institutional clients worldwide.
 It operates through two segments, Private and Small-Business Customers and Corporate Clients segments.